dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 We should know ourselves and our world.
 We can't know ourselves without learning about the world and we can't fully understand the world without knowing about ourselves.
-Meditation, retreat into nature, and education are great ways to learn about ourselves.
+Self-knowledge is fundamental to understanding the world.
+In mathematics and particularly group and ring theory, the existance of an identity value is essential.
+In life, self-knowledge fulfills the same purpose.
+If everything can be defined in terms of it's relationships to everything else, then learning about ourselves is one of the best ways of learning about the world.
+And apropos that, to understand ourselves, to define ourselves, we must learn as much about the world as possible.

-...
+Meditation, retreat into nature, introspection, philosophy and education are great ways to learn about ourselves.
+Academia, language, culture, hobbies, recreation, life experience and stories are great ways to learn about the world.

 <a name="karma"/>